CatHood0/dart-quill-delta-simplify/README.md

     .build();

   /*
-  * You can use too:
+  * You can use too with Delta class:
   * delta.simpleInsert(
   *   insert: ' World',
   *   target: 'Hello',